Epyon01P/Peak-Power-Forecast/README.md

   Threshold (kW) where forecast status changes to `Critical`.

 - **Stale telemetry timeout**
-  Number of seconds without fresh sensor updates before the integration holds the last good forecast value.
+  Number of seconds without fresh sensor updates before the integration switches to resilient stale handling.

 ## Forecast Method (How It Works)

 0. Normalizes input to an internal effective current average demand signal (only when using the fallback method).
-1. Tracks previous quarter max consumption.
+1. Tracks previous quarter final value and current quarter behavior.
-2. Computes projected end value of current quarter based on current average demand.
+2. Computes projected end value of current quarter from current average demand plus short-term trend extrapolation.
-3. Blends projected value with previous quarter final value using forecast-mode confidence ramp.
+3. Blends projected value with previous quarter final value using the forecast-mode confidence ramp.
-4. Holds last good forecast during stale telemetry periods.
+4. Applies resilient stale handling during telemetry gaps.

 ## Status and Color Behavior